 Mr. Misadventures and I use/eat a lot of olive oil, so Adrienne took us to the store where she buys hers, La Bottega dell’Olio, or as I like to call it, heaven!
 Different types of olive oil are used with different dishes, whether it is to dip into, put on top of pasta or marinating, it is not one size fits all.
 We tasted several olive oils from regions all over Italy as well as balsamic vinegar, I never wanted to leave.

 Last stop was a grocery store.
-More like the traiteurs I am familiar with in France.
+More like the traiteurs I am familiar in France.
 But it’s a store you can sit down and eat in as well.

 Which we did.
 Of course, we did!